Contact Us

 Investing in graph search technology leads to significant returns, as graphs are fundamentally different.
 Organizations that implement graph searches benefit from:

 Graph databases are designed to handle data connections efficiently, storing relationships naturally: Unlike relational databases that require extra steps to connect data, graph databases store relationships directly between data points, making searches faster and more efficient At the same time, the data connections present a challenge if the data is large enough to warrant a distributed database.
-TigerGraph, as a high-performance distributed graph database, takes this efficiency even further through advanced optimizations:
+A high-performance distributed graph database can take this efficiency even further through advanced optimizations:

-- Parallel processing: While many graph databases search data step-by-step, TigerGraph runs multiple searches at the same time (parallel processing), allowing massive datasets to be searched much more quickly.
+• Parallel processing: While many graph databases search data step-by-step, running multiple searches at the same time (parallel processing) allows massive datasets to be searched much more quickly.

-- Compressed data: TigerGraph stores data 4 times more compactly than the next most efficient graph.
-This reduces both the infrastructure footprint and the amount of data that moves around during query processing.
+• Compressed data: Storing data compactly reduces both the infrastructure footprint and the amount of data that moves around during query processing.
+This is particularly important for workloads that rely on deep graph traversal algorithms, where performance depends heavily on how relationships are stored and accessed.

-By combining these optimizations, TigerGraph provides faster, more scalable graph searches compared to standard graph databases, making it ideal for handling massive datasets in real-time applications.
+By combining these optimizations, faster, more scalable graph searches are achieved compared to standard graph databases, making it ideal for handling massive datasets in real-time applications.

 What Industries Benefit the Most from Graph Searches?